Miles vs Kilometer: Difference and Comparison

 • Road Travel: In the US and UK, road signs and maps display distances in miles.
 Furthermore, fuel efficiency is measured in miles per gallon (MPG) for vehicles in these countries.
 For example, a typical car can travel about 25 miles per gallon of gasoline.

-• Aviation: Navigating by air, particularly in the US and UK, often involves measuring distance in nautical miles.
+• Aviation: Navigating by air, particularly in the US and UK, involves measuring distance in nautical miles.
 One nautical mile equals 1.15 statute miles or 1.852 kilometers.

 • Sports: Running races, such as marathons, are measured in miles.
 A marathon race covers a distance of 26.2 miles.